Illustration by Eliza Anderson

 You have several options to subscribe:

-Free!
-I try to keep my best work free so you can share it with your friends!
-I’m still working towards a regular posting schedule but expect at least 2-3 free posts per month.
+Free: I try to keep my best work free, so you can share it with your friends!
+I’m still working towards a regular posting schedule but expect at least 2-3 free monthly posts.

 Monthly: A monthly subscription is only $7 per month.